bodhichristian/TaskManager/README.md

 # TaskManager
-A macOS app for managing tasks, built with SwiftUI
+A macOS app for managing tasks, built with SwiftUI alongside a tutorial from Karin Prater.